Avicii Forever

 Avicii Forever is the first greatest hits album by Swedish electronic music producer Avicii, released posthumously on 16 May 2025.
 It is his second posthumous album since his death in April 2018.
 The album consists of 19 previously released songs and a new track, "Let's Ride Away" with Elle King.
-The first run of physical copies also includes a then-unreleased version of "Forever Yours", which Avicii most notably played during his final show on 28 August 2016 at the Ushua%C3%AFa Ibiza Beach Hotel.
+The first run of physical copies also includes a then-unreleased version of "Forever Yours", which Avicii most notably played during his final show on 28 August 2016 at the Ushuaïa Ibiza Beach Hotel.

-The cover art features a rendering of a stone monument of Avicii's logo, made from over 500kg of stone quarried from Skåne, Sweden.
+The cover art features a rendering of a stone monument of Avicii's logo, made from over 500 kg of stone quarried from Skåne, Sweden.
 The album follows the documentary film Avicii – I'm Tim.

-The album is also known for being the most-streamed recent release and electronic album to reach over ten billion streams on Spotify, making it the fifth most-streamed album on the plaftorm's history.
+The album is also known for being the most-streamed recent release and electronic album to reach over ten billion streams on Spotify, making it the fifth most-streamed album in the platform's history.